iotJumpway/Microsoft-Examples/Intel-AI-DevJam-IDC/IDC-Classifier-GUI/README.md

 The **Intel® AI DevJam Demo GUI** uses a **Windows application** to communicate with a **facial recognition classifier** and a classifier trained to detect **Invasive Ductal Carcinoma (Breast cancer)** in **histology images**.

 The goal of this project is to intentionally try to trick the model by using very similar, but opposite class, images from a small set of testing data that I believe humans may have difficulty telling apart.
-A larger set of testing data is provided in the **DataSets** folder of the GUI project to compare how the model works on larger datasets.
+A larger set of testing data is also provided to compare how the model works on larger datasets.

 ## IoT Connectivity